esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_first_problem_parallel.rst

    :diff: ../../../../../tutorials/first_udp_ver1_solve.cpp

 Thus, as in the previous sections we create the problem and create the algorithm to solve the problem.
-However, instead of constructing a single population we construct a :cpp:class:'pagmo::archipelago'.
+However, instead of constructing a single population we construct a :cpp:class:`pagmo::archipelago`.
-An archipelago is a collection of :cpp:class:'pagmo::island' objects, in this case the archipelago consists of *16 islands*.
+An archipelago is a collection of :cpp:class:`pagmo::island` objects, in this case the archipelago consists of *16 islands*.
 Additional parameters required for constructing the islands is the problem (*prob*) and algorithm (*algo*) along with the population size of each island (*1000*).